MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-how-provision-users-adds.md

 environment, see [A Method to Remove Orphaned ExpectedRuleEntry Objects from Your Environment](http://go.microsoft.com/FWLink/p/?LinkId=189667).

-In a typical synchronization scenario that includes AD DS as a synchronization target, FIM is not authoritative for all attributes of an object.
+In a typical synchronization scenario that includes AD DS as a synchronization target, MIM is not authoritative for all attributes of an object.
 For example, when you manage user objects in AD DS by using FIM, at a minimum, the domain and the objectSID attributes need to be contributed by the AD DS management agent.
 The account name, domain, and objectSID attributes are required if you want to